farosaves/faro/notes/Wording.md

 ### Keywords
 Research, sources, save, reading, extension?,
 The page is soo not seo optimized.

+## Calling it app
+makes it sound like it's for phones how can i fix it?
 ### Old

 Save & organize snippets - use like bookmarks